greenhost/viper/CONTRIBUTING.md

 ### Request a feature you would like to see implemented
 * Use the github issues to tell us what you would like to see implemented.
 Tell us why you need the feature you are asking for.

+### Build your own GUI client
+If you have some mad UX skills you might want to develop a better user-facing UI.
+Most of the networking code in Viper is taken care of by the Windows service that runs in the background.
+The GUI client just interacts with the service using a simple JSON/REST API.
+Using this API you can control the basic functions of Viper.

+Have a look at the [API specification here](doc/daemon-api.yaml).
+You can use the [Swagger editor](http://editor.swagger.io) to render a pretty document from the YAML spec source.

 ### Rolling up your sleeves and making your own changes
 * Fork the repository on GitHub
 * Create a topic branch from where you want to base your work.
   * This is usually the master branch.